-- I. It is the policy of Louisiana Healthcare Connections that implantable hypoglossal nerve neurostimulation is medically necessary for the treatment of moderate to severe OSA when all of the following criteria are met: - A. Device is FDA-approved for implantation to treat OSA (e.g., Inspire Upper Airway Stimulation); - B. Age > 22 years; - C. BMI $< 35 \text{ kg/m}^2$; - D. Polysomnography performed within 24 months of first consultation for implant; - E. Apnea-hypopnea Index (AHI) of > 15 and < 65 with less than 25% central and mixed apneas; - F. Failure or intolerance of Positive Airway Pressure (PAP) treatments (such as continuous positive airway pressure [CPAP] or bi-level positive airway pressure [BPAP] machines): - 1.
-PAP failure, defined as an inability to eliminate OSA (AHI of greater than 15 despite PAP usage); or - 2.
+- I. It is the policy of Louisiana Healthcare Connections that implantable hypoglossal nerve neurostimulation is medically necessary for the treatment of moderate to severe OSA when all of the following criteria are met: - A. Device is FDA-approved for implantation to treat OSA (e.g., Inspire Upper Airway Stimulation); - B. Age > 22 years; - C. BMI $< 32 \text{ kg/m}^2$ - D. Polysomnography performed within 24 months of first consultation for implant; - E. Apnea-hypopnea Index (AHI) of > 20 and < 65 with less than 25% central and mixed apneas; - F. Failure or intolerance of Positive Airway Pressure (PAP) treatments (such as continuous positive airway pressure [CPAP] or bi-level positive airway pressure [BPAP] machines): - 1.
+PAP failure, defined as an inability to eliminate OSA (AHI of greater than 20 despite PAP usage); or - 2.
 PAP intolerance, defined as less than 4 hours of PAP use per night, 5 nights per week; - G. Absence of a complete concentric collapse at the soft palate level as determined by endoscopy performed during drug-induced sleep; - H. Absence of other anatomical finding that would compromise the performance of upper airway stimulation (e.g., tonsil size of 3 or 4; tonsils visible beyond the pillars or extending to midline); - I. None of the following contraindications: - 1.
 Any condition or procedure that has compromised neurological control of the upper airway; - 2.
-Currently pregnant; or planning to become pregnant; - 3.
-Unable or does not have the necessary assistance to operate the sleep remote; - 4.
+Currently pregnant; - 3.
+Unable or do not have the necessary assistance to operate the sleep remote; - 4.
 Any implantable device that may be susceptible to unintended interaction with the hypoglossal nerve stimulation device (consult the device manufacturer to assess the possibility of interaction); - 5.
-Central plus mixed apneas >25% of the total AHI; - 6.
-Requirement of MRI for members/enrollees requesting Inspire Model 3024;
+Requirement of MRI for members/enrollees requesting Inspire Model 3024; - 6.
+For members/enrollees requesting Inspire Model 3028, requirement for an MRI other than as described in the Inspire MR Conditional labeling.